Russia calls on Slovakia to return Sputnik V doses after dispute | Health

 Russia calls on Slovakia to return Sputnik V doses after dispute

-Matovič had said Slovakia ordered 2 million doses, a substantial amount for a country of 5.5 million people.
-No further shipments since the initial batch of 200,000 have arrived, although Matovič had said a further 400,000 were due in March.
-Slovakia's Health Ministry has said it expects to announce next week further steps on use of Sputnik V. Matovič is due to speak about his trip to Moscow on Friday.
+Reacting to the RDIF statement, Matovic blamed Sputnik opposers at home for derailing the plan, taking to Facebook to call them "idiots", adding he was not giving up and would comment further on Friday.
+Matovic had said Slovakia ordered 2 million doses, a substantial amount for a country of 5.5 million people.
+No further shipments since the initial batch of 200,000 have arrived, although Matovic had said a further 400,000 were due in March.

+Slovakia's health ministry has said it expects to announce next week further steps on use of Sputnik V.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)